riceissa/issarice.com/pages/index.md

 license: CC0
 ...

-This is the website of Issa Rice (riceissa on various websites).
+This is the website of Issa Rice.

 Some pages: